thetinygoat/parabola/README.md

 CRLF is used as a delimiter.
 ## Strings
-All the strings in DictX are binary safe, unlike RESP, DictX protocol does not allow unsafe strings.
+All the strings in Parabola are binary safe, unlike RESP, Parabola protocol does not allow unsafe strings.
 The length of the string is embedded within the message.
 Example:
 `thetinygoat` will be encoded as